sagemath/trac_to_gh/Issue 9634.md

 # Issue 9634: binomial does not accept variable when only in the lower argument

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9634

 Original creator: Henryk.Trappmann